woven-baker/test-cpp/module2/01_object_oriented/01_03_classes/01_03_classes.en.md

 }
 ```

-A constructor is a function with the same name as the class with no return type.
-We use its parameters to initialize the class.

 The `Car` constructor is called when a new `Car` object is created.
-It first initializes the corresponding member variables using an initializer list:
+It first initializes the corresponding member variables using an **initializer list**:

 ```cpp
 : make(make), model(model), year(year), price(price)